-If only running a construction company were as easy as just getting the job done.
+If only running a construction company was as easy as just getting the job done.
 But unfortunately along with it comes the responsibility, or headache, of the financial aspects of the business as well.
-Here are 6 financial challenges that construction companies, contractors and subcontractors typically face.
+Here are 6 financial challenges that construction companies, contractors, and subcontractors typically face.

-- Inability to be flexible – Mainly due to cash flow, scheduling and staffing constraints, many in the construction industry find it hard to be flexible in regards to the job once it has started.
+- Inability to be flexible – Mainly due to cash flow, scheduling, and staffing constraints, many in the construction industry find it hard to be flexible in regard to the job once it has started.

 - Unmanaged growth – It can sometimes be challenging to manage the growth of your business when winning one large job can be a game changer for your business.